sathyasree08/THEME-BASED/README.md

 providing integrated information and gives a learning scope for them.

-   Students today currently getting information from different websites for their placements but mostly them get unnecessary information and there time gets wasted to overcome such problem we have developed the project which provide information, material, preparation videos which are suggested by experts , this implementation can be taken a step further to improve learning scope.
+   Students today currently getting information from different websites for their placements but mostly they get unnecessary information and there time gets wasted to overcome such problem we have developed the project which provide information, material, preparation videos which are suggested by experts , this implementation can be taken a step further to improve learning scope.